0atman/noboilerplate/scripts/38-autism.md

 notes:

-- Country to stereotype Autistic people know many of the rules of society
+- Country to stereotype Autistic people are often more aware of the rules of society than non-autistic people.
 - autistic learning is like foreign language learning, I think:
 	- We learned the rules more recently then everyone else (we were late to the party)
-	- This means the rules are fresher in our mind
+	- This means the rules are fresher in our minds
 	- and we work harder to adhere to them
-	- So we often get frustrated when we see other people not following them
+	- so we often get frustrated when we see other people not following them

 societal defaults don't come very naturally to us, because they don't often come with matching data: